mockoon/mock-samples/README.md

 2. Download the sample JSON file and click in the application menu `Import/export -> Mockoon's format -> Import from a file (JSON)`.
    ![Import from file](/docs/import-file.png)

-In both cases, a new environment will be created and ready to use after running it by pressing the green play button.
+In both cases, a new environment will be created and ready to use after running it by pressing the green "play" button.
    ![Import from file](/docs/run-api.png)

 ## Support/feedback